Carmen Hart

-Carmen Hart (born March 12, 1984) is a Native American former pornographic actress and exotic dancer from North Carolina.
+Carmen Hart (born March 12, 1984) is an American former pornographic actress and exotic dancer from North Carolina.

 Career

 Hart attributes the 1996 Demi Moore movie Striptease as her inspiration to begin exotic dancing.
 Hart drove to Fayetteville one night and stopped at the first strip club she saw.

 In October 2005, Hart signed on as a contract girl with Wicked Pictures for two years.
 Over the course of her career Hart predominantly worked for the production company Wicked Pictures, but she also worked for companies such as Adam & Eve and New Sensations.
 During her career, Hart did not perform any anal scenes.

 Over the course of her adult industry career, Hart continued to be featured as a dancer in men's clubs as well as appear at modeling shows and conventions in the United States and abroad.